simoneSantoni/NLP-orgs-markets/tutorials/README.md

 ### Tutorial `5` ― string comparison via minimum edit distance

-This tutorial deals with the following topics:

-+ string similarity
-+ manipulation of word vectors

-The [jellyfish][1] library is **required** to reproduce the tutorial.
+Learning goals:

-The learning goal is to appreciate the approximate or phonetic distance between two string is a common task when it comes to manipulate strings.
-The jellyfish library for Python implements several distance metrics.
+1. appreciate the approximate or phonetic distance between two string is a common task when it comes to manipulate strings
+1. familiarizing with the jellyfish library for Python, which implements several distance metrics.

 One of the metrics available in the jellyfish library is the Levenshtein Distance / Minimum Edit Distance, the number of insertions, deletions, and